ryiosdev/RYSplitViewSearchExample/README.md

 # RYSplitViewSearchExample

 ## A Sample SwiftUI SplitView App using SwiftData
-Basically follows the UX pattern of the Apple's Weather apps for iOS and macOS.
+A very genric SplitView template Xcode project that basically follows Apple's Weather apps UX for iOS and macOS.
 Uses root level `NavigationSplitView` with an MVVM architecture.
 Has a search bar with auto-complete and ability to save searched "Items" using SwiftData.

 ### Features
 * Swift 6